 Collection of greywater

 The greywater can be collected from the sinks, baths or washing machines by use of basins or through piping.
 The problem that occurs with this is the kinds of soaps used.
-Some soap have harsh chemical that can damage the plumbing system over time.
+Some soap has a harsh chemical that can damage the plumbing system over time.
 It is recommended that one uses organic soaps as they are less likely to cause harm.

 Secondly, the use of plumbing is recommended as it requires less maintenance and will not tire the individual as much as manual bucket collection will.
 The system can also make use of pumps to transport the water to collection sites.
-This allows for storage of waste water while it is not in use.
+This allows for the storage of wastewater while it is not in use.
 The added challenge from this is the fact that the pumps may be affected by the chemicals within greywater over time.